top of page

 La Porchetta.heic

 In my twenties I left to London, where I discovered freedom to do what I wanted and no one cared where I am from.
-I worked in an Italian restaurant, learned Italian, how to deal with all sorts of humans and after two years I was the first woman to manage one of their restaurants in central London.
+I worked in an Italian restaurant, learned Italian, and how to deal with all sorts of humans, and after two years, I was the first woman to manage one of their restaurants in central London.

 La Porchetta was my home from home and has a special place in my heart.